alexguerrao/creditvsagro/README.md

 # creditvsagro
-Analysis between credit and agriculture variables
+Analysis between credit and agriculture variables with VEC method.